gl-inet/docs3.x/docs/troubleshooting/cannot_access_web_admin_panel.md

 Sometimes you may be unable to access 192.168.8.1 to login web Admin Panel, there maybe several reasons.

-* You computer or mobile phone doesn't connect to router.
+* You computer or mobile phone doesn't connect to the router.
 * 192.168.8.1 is the default IP address of the router, you may have changed this IP.
 * The cache or extension of browser may cause unaccessable.
+* You are using a VPN client which handle your LAN traffic.
 * The router is bricked.

 Follow the steps to fix this issue.